 Gardeners.
 Dog lovers.
 Artists.
 Welcome here.

-In 2012, the animal lover in me was proud to assist the Freedom Service Dogs organization by producing and broadcasting messages about their service to our community as part of our CPT12 Gives Back initiative.
+The animal lover in me was proud to assist the Freedom Service Dogs organization by producing and broadcasting messages about their service to our community as part of our CPT12 Gives Back initiative.
 In turn, the artist in me delighted as we produced and aired, Edgar Payne: The Scenic Journey, and the cultivator in me was gratified to see our very own home-grown music series, Sounds on 29th, garner a Colorado Broadcasters Award Certificate of Merit in its first season.

 As I make my way into the office each morning, I am inspired by the people who walk through our front door on a daily basis.
 A business card or volunteer badge identifies them as employees or advocates of Colorado Public Television; but put that title down and you'll see artists, athletes, musicians, world travelers, glass blowers, car experts, gardeners and students of life-long learning with rich, multi-faceted lives, just like you.